scarpent/ledgerbil/README.md

 regardless of date because they're needed to make the math work.

-You can mark and unmark transactions without the ending balance but you can't finish balancing and convert pending transactions to cleared.
+You can mark and unmark transactions without the ending balance but you can't finish balancing and convert pending transactions until it's set.

 Reconciler doesn't understand asset versus liability accounts so you'll want to give a positive amount for assets and negative for liability, assuming the normal state of these kinds of accounts.

-Statement ending info is saved to `~/.ledgerbil` and restored when the reconciler is restarted.
+Statement ending info is saved to `RECONCILER_CACHE_FILE` (from `settings.py`) and restored when the reconciler is restarted.

 ### mark / unmark

-Set transactions as pending (!) or remove the pending mark.
-You can enter multiple lines, "all", or give a single number by itself with no command.
+Set transactions as pending (`!`) or remove the pending mark.
+You can enter one or more lines, or "all" for all lines.
+Giving a single number by itself with no command will be interpreted as a mark command.

 ```
-> mark 1 2  (or)  1  (or)
+> mark 1 2

+(or)

 > mark all